DJESTRIN/DJESTRIN/README.md

 <h1> Hi, my name is David.
 Welcome to my code repository! </h1>
 I am a Computational Neuroscientist :brain: seeking positions as an ML Engineer.
-Through my research, I study reinforcement learning in both real and artificial neural networks.
+Through my research, I study reinforcement learning (RL) in both real and artificial neural networks.
 I am particularly facinated by Deep Q-Learning and its applications in Neuroscience.
 I am also facinated by the use of NeuroAI in medicine and robotics.

 <h2> 👨‍🔬 Active Research Projects:</h2>